Privacy · Last updated 6 July 2026

 Privacy Policy

-With your explicit permission, the App reads the following data from iOS to build your personal timeline.
-All of this data stays on your device and in your private iCloud container.
+With your explicit permission, the App reads the following from iOS to build your personal timeline.
+All of it stays on your device and in your private iCloud container.

 Location